kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Manage MongoDB credentials using the Vault Operator
+# Manage MongoDB credentials using the KubeVault operator

-You can easily manage [MongoDB Database secret engine](https://www.vaultproject.io/api/secret/databases/mongodb.html) using Vault operator.
+You can easily manage [MongoDB Database secret engine](https://www.vaultproject.io/api/secret/databases/mongodb.html) using KubeVault operator.

 You should be familiar with the following CRD: